Skip to main content

 • Instructor endorsement

-Glider path: If they pursued glider training, they can also earn their Private Pilot Certificate for Glider at 16.
-This requires passing the aeronautical knowledge (written) exam and a checkride with an FAA examiner.
+Glider path: If they also pursued glider training, then they can earn their Private Pilot Certificate for Glider at 16.
+To do this, they must pass the aeronautical knowledge (written) exam and a checkride with an FAA examiner.

 The instructor puts their name on the line when they endorse a solo.
 If something goes wrong, the instructor shares responsibility.
 This endorsement is not taken lightly.